knpuniversity/rest/knpu/episode2/hateoas-router.md

 With this, we can go back into `Programmer`.
 First, I'm going to move things onto multiple lines for my sanity.
 Instead of setting the `href` to a URL, we'll say `@HATEOAS\Route` .
-I'll make sure I have all my paranthesis in the right place.
+I'll make sure I have all my parenthesis in the right place.
 In the Route, we'll have 2 arguments - the first is the name of the route.
 The second argument is whatever variables we need to pass into the route, in a `parameters` key.
 Because the route has the `{nickname}`,